Confrontation Clause of the Sixth Amendment to the US Constitution

 The Constitution’s text does not alone resolve this case.
 One could plausibly read “witnesses against” a defendant to mean those who actually testify at trial, cf. Woodsides v.
 State, 3 Miss.
 655, 664–665 (1837), those whose statements are offered at trial, see 3 J. Wigmore, Evidence §1397, p.
 104 (2d ed.
 1923) (hereinafter Wigmore), or something in-between, see infra, at 15–16.
 We must therefore turn to the historical background of the Clause to understand its meaning.

 The right to confront one’s accusers is a concept that dates back to Roman times.
 See Coy v.
 Iowa, 487 U. S. 1012, 1015 (1988); Herrmann & Speer, Facing the Accuser: Ancient and Medieval Precursors of the Confrontation Clause, 34 Va.
 J. Int’l L. 481 (1994).
-The founding generation’s immediate source of the concept, however, was the common law.
+The founding generation’s immediate source of the concept, however, was a common law.
 English common law has long differed from continental civil law in regard to the manner in which witnesses give testimony in criminal trials.
 The common-law tradition is one of live testimony in court subject to adversarial testing, while the civil law condones examination in private by judicial officers.
 See 3 W. Blackstone, Commentaries on the Laws of England 373–374 (1768).

 Nonetheless, England at times adopted elements of the civil-law practice.
 Justices of the peace or other officials examined suspects and witnesses before trial.
 These examinations were sometimes read in court in lieu of live testimony, a practice that “occasioned frequent demands by the prisoner to have his ‘accusers,’ i.e. the witnesses against him, brought before him face to face.”
 1 J. Stephen, History of the Criminal Law of England 326 (1883).
 In some cases, these demands were refused.
 See 9 W. Holdsworth, History of English Law 216–217, 228 (3d ed.
 1944); e.g., Raleigh’s Case, 2 How.
 St. Tr.
 1, 15–16, 24 (1603); Throckmorton’s Case, 1 How.
 St. Tr.
 869, 875–876 (1554); cf. Lilburn’s Case, 3 How.
 St. Tr.
 1315, 1318–1322, 1329 (Star Chamber 1637).